Global CucinaGlobal Cucina

 8. 8

-Spray the large bowl with nonstick spray and place the kneaded dough ball into the bowl.
-Cover with plastic wrap and let it rise for 90 minutes, or until it has doubled in size.*
+Spray a large bowl with nonstick spray, place the dough in it, cover with plastic wrap, and let rise for 90 minutes or until doubled in size.

 9. 9